 Once the wallpaper has been put up around the window, feel for the corner of the window frame and mark it with a pencil, then cut the paper straight across the top and bottom so it’s easy to fold and paste the flap into the window reveal or ledge if there is one.
-The video below demonstrates how to do so.

-If the window has trim around it the process is a little bit different.
-Instead of cutting the wallpaper straight across, start by making diagonal cuts in the paper from the edge of the overlap to the corner of the trim at a 45-degree angle.
+If the window has trim around it, the process is slightly different.
+Instead of cutting the wallpaper straight across, start making diagonal cuts in the paper from the edge of the overlap to the corner of the trim at a 45-degree angle.

 Finish wallpapering above and below the entire window frame.

-Once you’ve made your way around the window you can continue wallpapering the rest of the room!
+Once you’ve made your way around the window, you can continue wallpapering the rest of the room!

-Before you start hanging things back up on the walls or putting furniture back in place, please wait at least 24 hours for the wallpaper paste to fully dry and set.
+Before you start hanging things back up on the walls or putting furniture back in place, please wait between two and seven days for the wallpaper paste to fully dry and set.

 Wallpaper is a fantastic way to add personality and colour to your home, but when it comes to wallpapering around certain areas, like windows, it can be a little tricky.